estebanpw/chromeister/README.md

 Simply download the .zip and unzip it, or clone the repository (currently the active branch is "histo-kmer-ultra" DO NOT USE ANY OTHER).
 Then issue the following commands:

-cd chromeister && make all -C src
+cd chromeister/src && make all

 You are ready to go!